Emergency Planning Zones

 Plume Exposure Pathway EPZ

-The plume exposure pathway EPZ has a radius of about 10 miles from the reactor site.
-Predetermined protective action plans are in place for this EPZ and are designed to avoid or reduce dose from potential exposure of radioactive materials.
-These actions include sheltering, evacuation, and the use of potassium iodide where appropriate.
-For more information, see Typical 10-Mile Plume Exposure Pathway EPZ Map.
+The first EPZ is a plume exposure pathway extending about 10 miles in radius around the reactor site.
+Protective action plans within this area are designed to avoid or reduce dose from potential exposures such as inhaling radioactive particles.
+These actions include sheltering, evacuation, and the use of potassium iodide pills where appropriate.
+More information is available in the Typical 10-Mile Plume Exposure Pathway EPZ Map.

 Ingestion Exposure Pathway EPZ

-The ingestion exposure pathway EPZ has a radius of about 50 miles from the reactor site.
-Predetermined protective action plans are in place for this EPZ and are designed to avoid or reduce dose from potential ingestion of radioactive materials.
+The second EPZ is an ingestion exposure pathway extending about 50 miles in radius around the reactor site.
+Protective action plans for this area are designed to avoid or reduce dose from eating or drinking radioactive materials.
 These actions include a ban of contaminated food and water.